Thorium/thorium.github.io/FSharpAzure/2-AzureStorage/AzureStorageEng.md

 First task is to add connection strings to Azure storage.
 It is done like this:

 Open the deployment-project file **ServiceDefinition.csdef** and add there settings: **TableStorageConnectionString** and **BlobStorageConnectionString**.
 In the Azure emulator -environment these can be empty.

-File content (schema-version "2013-10.2.2") has to correspond your AzureSDK-version, here 2.2:
+File content attribute `name="FSharpAzure"` refers to the name of the solution and  `schemaVersion="2013-10.2.2"` refers to the used AzureSDK, here 2.2, but 2.3 would be  `schemaVersion="2014-01.2.3"`.

 	[lang=xml]
 	<?xml version="1.0" encoding="utf-8"?>